 She continues to note that when we’re desperate to succeed in our results, we may be tempted to do things such as hoard resources, lie to clients or teammates or blame others for mistakes.
 Such behaviors do not contribute to a positive work environment.

 In promoting a growth mindset in the workplace, it’s important to emphasize measurements of success other than pure results.

 Dweck found that we work differently when we feel that putting our best foot forward and are willing to learn from our experiences.
 McQuaid writes, “It seems we’re more willing to collaborate with others, to innovate and learn from our successes and our failures and to behave ethically.
 Perhaps most importantly, we’re equipped to deal with setbacks and seek out opportunities for growth and innovation.”

 When employees are treated as more than resources to fill quotas or voices on a cold call, company culture soars.
 Create an encouraging environment for employees to learn and grow.

 “Don’t judge.
 Teach.
 It’s a learning process.” —Carol S. Dweck, “Mindset: The New Psychology of Success”

 Another key difference between a workplace with a fixed mindset and a growth mindset is in the type of goals that are set.
-An article by Steffen Maier from CMSWire notes that those with a more fixed mindset tend to set goals that are performance-based.
+Steffen Maier from CMSWire notes that those with a more fixed mindset tend to set goals that are performance-based.
 If those numbers aren’t reached, failure can be hinder further progress.